isaacwashere/vanillaJS-bookListApp/README.md

 * A user can add a book to their local storage and view it in the UI
 * A user receives an error message if all the fields for adding a book are not complete
 * A user receives a success message when a book is deleted/added
+* No 2 ISBN numbers can be the same

 ## Notable Technologies/Functions/Methods